jscodingnights/react-tic-tac-toe/README.md

 Complete the Requirements in the [Getting Started](https://facebook.github.io/react-native/docs/getting-started.html) guide.
 Open the ios xcode project in XCode and run it.
 I recommend not attempting Android support now.

+If you want a sample app structure and Redux implementation in Native, check out [react-messenger](https://github.com/adamterlson/react-native-messenger) which can be played with online [at rnplay.org](https://rnplay.org/apps/URNW3w).

 ### Web
 From the web folder, run `npm dev` and navigate to [http://localhost:8080/webpack-dev-server/index.html](http://localhost:8080/webpack-dev-server/index.html).